 Connecticut Bullying Lawyer

 Bullying has become a controversial and sensitive issue in Connecticut classrooms and courtrooms.
 The juvenile law attorneys at Mark Sherman Law are following Connecticut bullying laws and cases closely.
 We are keeping pace with the recent state laws, court decisions, criminal cases and school disciplinary actions that have attempted to address and redress bullying in Stamford, Norwalk, Greenwich, New Canaan, Darien, Westport, Fairfield, Weston and Wilton public and private schools.
 It is an area of law that is constantly evolving.
-If you or your child have been accused of bullying, or have been a victim or target of bullying, then the Connecticut bullying lawyers at Mark Sherman Law can help you.
+If you or your child have been accused of or victimized by bullying, then the Connecticut bullying lawyers at Mark Sherman Law can help you.

 What is Bullying?

 Bullying comes in many forms.
 It can be physical, verbal, sexual or psychological harassment or intimidation.
 The most common examples include:

 - Cyber-bullying / social media harassment (Facebook, Twitter, Instagram);

 Bullying in Connecticut Public & Private Schools

 Most public and private schools in Fairfield County have recently established bullying prevention and response teams to assist and mediate bullying cases within the schools.
 While these efforts are well-intentioned, we often get calls from parents who believe their school system has not treated them fairly.
 Often schools will single out one student, question and interrogate them without a parent present, and punish this student without a fair and unbiased investigation into the bullying allegations.